psychemedia/storytelling-notes/hudden_dudden.md

 "You're the lucky fellow.
 I'd give something to be in your shoes."

 "Do you see that now!
-Wouldn't it be a fine thing for a farmer to be marrying a princess, all dressed in gold and jewels? "
+Wouldn't it be a fine thing for a farmer to be marrying a princess, all dressed in gold and jewels?"

 "Jewels, do you say?
 Ah, now, couldn't you take me with you?"